Can LLMs Learn by Teaching for Better Reasoning? A Preliminary Study: Method ( ) for LbT Level 1: Observing Students' Feedback

-As shown in \cref{tab:game-theory}, using the \textbf{V-score} on the few visible test cases can filter out some low-quality code, but \mone{} can identify better \teachinganswershort{} in most cases.
+As shown in \cref{tab:game-theory}, using \textbf{V-score} on the visible test cases can filter out some low-quality code, but \mone{} can identify better \teachinganswershort{} in most cases.
 This is because LbT-based scoring can leverage student scores on similar \examquestionsshort{}, providing a more informative evaluation of \teachinganswershort{}.
 Note that \mone{} shows the largest improvements on \teachingquestionsshort{} with medium difficulty.
-For very simple (e.g., SG-4 for GPT-3.5) or challenging (e.g., SG-2) problems, \mone{} shows marginal or no improvements.
+For very simple (e.g., SG-4 for GPT-3.5\&LLaMA3-70B) or challenging (e.g., SG-2 for models except GPT-3.5) cases, \mone{} shows marginal improvements.